JamesRocker-Simply/prospector_webscraper/README.md

    or `source venv/bin/activate` if you already have a virtual environment setup
 2. Install the requirements with `pip install -r requirements.txt`
 3. Run what you need.
 For example, if you are testing the flask app, use `python3 src/app.py`.
-You can also use intellij and run script files individually.
+You can also use intellij and run script `bin` files individually.

 ## Testing